-Whether you are looking for excellent outdoor patio dining or just want an incredible view while you eat, the Lake Hefner restaurants in Oklahoma City offer quite the unique experience.
-The sun setting over the water, its vibrant colors touching the tips of sailboats, is a picturesque scene.
+Whether you are looking for excellent outdoor patio dining or just want an incredible view while you eat, the Lake Hefner restaurants in Oklahoma City (OKC) offer quite a unique experience.
+The sun setting over the water with its vibrant colors, touching the tips of sailboats, is a picturesque scene.
 And fortunately, the restaurants themselves are very good as well, offering varied food choices and atmospheres.

 For a long time, this Lake Hefner location housed the Caribbean chain restaurant Bahama Breeze.
-Though it always seemed busy, it closed in April of 2007 along with several other locations around the country.
-It took a good while, but the space was eventually remodeled.
+Though it always seemed busy, it closed in April 2007, along with several other locations around the country.
+It took a while, but the space was eventually remodeled.
 Mama Roja Mexican Kitchen opened in 2009.

 The Tex-Mex restaurant is perhaps a little more expensive than other metro places to serve similar cuisine; however, you're paying in part for the setting.
 The patio offers an excellent view, and there's also a semi-enclosed space that provides the best of both worlds when the weather isn't as cooperative as one would like.
 That said, you're not likely to be disappointed by the food either.
 There are many flavorful options with quality ingredients.

 Louie's Grill and Bar on the Lake